dell/omnia/docs/README.md

 - Added support for Red Hat on both control plane and compute nodes
 - Added support for BOSS controllers
 - Added support for bolt-on BeeGFS configuration
+- Added ability to upgrade kernel on Red Hat devices

 # Using Omnia
 1. Verify that your system meets Omnia's [hardware](Support_Matrix/Hardware/README.md) and [software requirements](Support_Matrix/Software/README.md)